Soumith-Madadi/SaaS-support-copilot/README.md

    - Usage documentation (JSON object)
    - Common issues (JSON array)

-### Inviting Team Members
+### Adding Team Members

 1. As a company admin, go to `/company/settings/team`
-2. Enter team member email and select role (Support or Admin)
+2. Enter team member email, password, and select role (Support or Admin)
-3. Click "Invite" - the invitation token will be returned (in production, this would be sent via email)
+3. Click "Add Member" to create the team member account
-4. Team members can accept invitations at `/accept-invitation?token=<token>`
+4. Team members can now log in with their credentials

 ### Using the Chat